-Your primary care provider may recommend that your child be evaluated and treated by a specialty physician if their medical condition warrants.
+Your family medicine provider may recommend that you be evaluated and treated by sub-specialty physicians if your medical condition warrants.

-Community Care Physicians includes a number of excellent specialty and subspecialty physicians, all of whom share electronic health records and imaging studies allowing your child's records to be immediately accessed by the providers administering their care.
-We are happy to refer you to any of these Community Care specialists when needed or to any appropriate specialist you prefer.
+Community Care Physicians includes a number of excellent sub-specialty physicians, all of which share electronic health records and imaging studies allowing your records to be immediately accessed by the providers administering your care.
+We are happy to refer you to any of these Community Care specialists when needed or to any appropriate sub-specialist whom you prefer.

-We will provide the consultant with your child's relevant medical history so that he or she is aware of your child's medical problems.
+We will provide the consultant with your relevant medical history so that the consultant is informed.

 Payment is expected at the time of service.